top of page

 16.20

-Building up a credible and robust certification system that can be translated across international supply chains
+Short presentation and Q&A: Building up a credible and robust certification system that can be translated across international supply chains

 Quiz our experts on how certification works in practice in a regulated eFuels market and how to certify and translate requirements outside of the European market